raymondxyy/pyaudlib/README.md

 audlib focuses on correctness, efficiency, and simplicity.
 Signal processing functionalities are mathematically checked whenever possible (e.g. constant overlap-add, `istft(stft(X))==X`).
 Deep neural networks follow the [PyTorch][pytorch]'s convention.

+## Breaking Changes

+- 0.2.0
+  - `audioread` follows the interface of `soundfile.read`
+  - `audiowrite` follows the interface of `soundfile.write`
+  - The argument `sr` is removed from all short-time transforms

 ## Installation

 ```sh